Why SPC isn’t enough in 2022

 Generally speaking, the prerequisite for machine learning is having a large data set, and these days most manufacturers do.
 You could try to apply traditional statistics in such cases, but you also need to remember that the data was generated without any kind of statistical experimental design.
 So, when you draw your conclusions, you’ll need to account for the fact that your data is imbalanced.
 The high resolution that comes with big data means that any small difference might seem significant, even when it’s not.

 In addition to the theoretical issues, there’s also the actual practice of SPC to consider.
 As with any task involving a human element, SPC runs the risk of being poorly executed.
 In many cases, it’s quite literally an operator with a calculator and some graph paper, sampling parts, calculating the average and looking for trends.
-Compare that to machine learning, where data that’s being generated by the production line already is leveraged for additional value.
+Compare that to machine learning, where data that’s being generated by the production line is already processed and visualized to provide additional value.